veereshhalagegowda/platformDocumentation/1.0.0/Components/Charts/Ngx Charts/ngx-pie-chart.md

     ``` [legend] = true ```  OR ```[legend] = false ```
 7. Save the page and run the application
 ### Example
-Consider an IT industry which makes a survery on how many users use their product from different part of the world.
-The sample data can be recoded as follows:
+Consider an IT industry which makes a survey on how many users use their product from the different part of the world.
+The sample data can be recorded as follows:

 | Country | Germany | USA | Spain | France | Nepal | India |
 | :------: | :------: | :------: | :------: | :------: | :------: | :------: |
 | **Users** | 730000 | 7870000 | 1569558 | 1645553 | 1058048 | 1546488 |
 #### Datasets:
-Here is a sample of dataset that is declaired and initialized in the component class **Ts** file of the project.
+Here is a sample of a dataset that is declared and initialized in the component class **Ts** file of the project.
 ```typescript
 ngxpieChartData = [
   {